 Scientists at the Helmholtz-Zentrum Geesthacht evaluate COSYNA data. -image: HZG-

-The global climate is changing.
-Severe weather events, “once in a century storms” and floods are on the rise.
+Coastal waters are changing everywhere.
+Increasing utilisation, severe weather events, “once in a century storms” and floods are on the rise.
 This increase brings new challenges for those living in coastal areas.
 In order to rise to these challenges, informed forecasts of future climate and coastal developments are required.

 The foundation for creating these forecasts lies in a precise description of the current coastal conditions.